CosmWasm/cosmwasm/docs/CAPABILITIES.md

   (type (;12;) (func))
 ```

-As mentioned above, the Cargo features are independent of the features we talk
+As mentioned above, the Cargo features are independent of the capabilities we
-about and it is perfectly fine to have a requires\_\* export that is
+talk about and it is perfectly fine to have a requires\_\* export that is
 unconditional in a library or a contract.

 The marker export functions can be executed, but the VM does not require such a
 call to succeed.
 So a contract can use no-op implementation or crashing
 implementation.

-## Supported features
+## Available capabilities

 An instance of the main `Cache` has `supported_capabilities` in its
 `CacheOptions`.
 This value is set in the caller, such as